Everest Base Camp Trek

 - Travel insurance, including high-altitude emergency evacuation coverage

-- Your Personal Gear And Equipment
+- Your Personal Equipment for the trek

 - Lunch and dinner meals in Kathmandu